 Custom Blanket: Joann Grace Designs / Outfit and Shoes: Old Navy

 Hi!
-I'm Lisa, a wife and mommy who loves sourcing attainable fashion and making things pretty.
+I'm Lisa, a wife and mommy who loves fashion, home decor and projects and sharing our favorite baby / kids gear and activities.
 Thanks for following along on my journey through Mommy Life.
 Styled.